Gratitude Heritage

 Gratitude is open all year.

-Gratitude is categorised as a Category II Heritage building and was restored over three years with the help of INTACH, an organisation that specialises in conserving heritage across India.
-The preservation and restoration process included use of local tradecraft such as Madras terracing along with hiring local carpenters, Athangudi tile makers and stucco workers to preserve traditional techniques and make the restoration historically accurate and be a "True Heritage" property.
+Gratitude Heritage is classified as a Category II Heritage building and was restored over three years with the help of INTACH, an organisation that specialises in conserving heritage across India.

-Disposable wrappers and plastic bottles are not provided, with water served in refillable glass bottles.
-Soaps are wrapped in butchers paper and are from a local non-profit organisations Voluntariat that works with marginalised communities.
-Shampoo is provided in ceramic dispensers and are refilled every day.
-Bathrooms have brass buckets, ensuring saving of water with a bucket bath.
-Towels and linen are changed every fourth day or on request.
-Water is heated with solar energy and waste bins are lined with recycled paper.
-The slippers provided for guests are made of rubber and are sanitised after each check-out.
-The coffee, milk powder and sugar that is provided in the common area are filled in glass containers.
-Gratitude has a small local organic farm and most vegetables are sourced from there and the cuisine reflects the Franco-Tamil influence with a mix of French, Tamil and Creole cuisines.
+No Single-Use Plastic: Disposable wrappers and plastic bottles are not provided, with water served in refillable glass bottles.
+Soaps are wrapped in butcher's paper and are from a local non-profit organisation, Voluntariat, that works with marginalised communities.
+Shampoo is provided in ceramic dispensers that are refilled every day.
+Bathrooms have brass buckets, ensuring less water use with a bucket bath. and waste bins are lined with recycled paper.
+The coffee, milk powder, and sugar that are provided in the common area are filled in glass containers.

-The staff are local and are hired to work from a long term view.
-They are trained, fostered and looked after in ways such as supporting their children’s education and help provided for medical or financial emergencies.
-Local businesses are supported and guests are encouraged to visit community centres such as the Cluny Mission Embroidery Centre.
-Activities include heritage tours from a local perspective, walking and bicycle tours and promotion of local arts.
-Gratitude hosts events every year as part of the Pondicherry Heritage Festival.
+Local Community Engagement: The staff are local and are hired to work from a long term perspective.
+They are trained, fostered, and looked after in ways such as supporting their children’s education and providing help for medical or financial emergencies.
+Local businesses are supported, and guests are encouraged to visit community centres such as the Cluny Mission Embroidery Centre.

 No Single Use Plastic Water Conservation Local Community Engagement Light Footprint Tourism Sensitive Destination Discovery Heritage Preservation The Human Touch